bajtos/2019-QuantumPython/README.md

-# An introduction to Quantum Computing
+# An introduction to Quantum Computing for Python developers

 ## License